Constitution and Bylaws

 Section D Approval of Content

-The chapter president shall approve the content of any publication (newsletter, yearbook, brochure, article submitted to a new organization) prior to its release.
+The chapter president shall approve the content of any publication (newsletter, yearbook, brochure, article submitted to a news organization) prior to its release.

-1. The first vice-president is the chairman of the program committee ( or educational excellence committee).
+- The first vice-president is the chairman of the Program Committee (or Educational Excellence committee).

-4. The chairman of the yearbook committee is a member of the program committee and second vice-president.
+- The chairman of the yearbook committee is a member of the Program Committee and Second Vice-President.

-6. The Founder's Day celebration shall include the following awards: 25 year members ( or 10, 20, 30, etc.), perfect attendance awards, recognition of members serving at the international or state, chapter achievement award, those retiring this year, and grant-in-aid recipent.
+- The Founder's Day celebration shall include the following awards: 25 year members ( or 10, 20, 30, etc.), perfect attendance awards, recognition of members serving at the international or state, chapter achievement award, those retiring this year, and grant-in-aid recipient.

-7. The courtesy committee shall operate by the following guidelines:
+- The Membership Committee shall operate by the following guidelines:

-e.
-The local members of this committee will be responsible for any of the above duties.
+- The local members of this committee will be responsible for any of the above duties.
 They in turn will submit a bill to the treasurer.
-The local members of their committee will also notify the president of Gamma Eta of illnesses, deaths, or any other vital information concerning Gamma Eta members which should be relaid to each of the members.
+The local members of their committee will also notify the president of Gamma Eta of illnesses, deaths, or any other vital information concerning Gamma Eta members which should be relayed to each of the members.

 Section A Provisions for Amendments